Court Reporters Certification

 Texas does not allow passing the skills exam in "legs"; the literary, jury charge, and Q&A portions of the exam must all be passed at the same time.
 Please refer to the Exam page of our website for details on the exam and the Initial Certification page of our website for additional details on certification.
 Refer also to the FAQ regarding criminal history requirements for certification.

 Court reporting firms, as defined by the JBCC Rules, must register with the Commission.
-Rules 6.1 (f) of the Rules states:
+Refer to section 6.1 (f) of the JBCC Rules for additional information.

 If there is an incident in your past that you are concerned may cause a problem with your becoming a Texas CSR, and you are enrolled or planning to enroll in court reporting school or planning to take the certification exam, you may first request a criminal history evaluation letter from the JBCC.
 Under section 3.5 of the JBCC Rules, you may request a criminal history evaluation letter by a written request in which you state the basis for your potential ineligibility.
 The Commission will notify you in writing of its determination.
 If you wish to sit for the exam before a determination has been made you may do so, with the understanding that even if you pass the exam a certification will not be issued until the Commission makes a determination on your eligibility status, and that a refund of the exam/application fees will not be issued.
 Also, if you take the exam and the Commission then determines you are not eligible, you will not receive a refund of the application and exam fees.